Intel-bigdata/HiBench/README.md

           - MR2, Spark1.2
           - MR2, Spark1.3

    And HiBench will probe Hadoop & Spark release version and choose proper HiBench release automatically.
 However, for furture Spark release (for example, Spark1.4) which is API compatibled with Spark1.3.
 HiBench'll fail due to lack the profile.
-You can pinpoint Hadoop/Spark release version by setting:
+You can define Hadoop/Spark release version by setting to force HiBench using Spark1.3 profile:

           hibench.spark.version          spark1.3